Plenary and Voting

 We use rules of order to make sure our convention runs smoothly, fairly, and on time.
 With cooperation and agreement from delegates in plenary, we may from time to time turn from formal process to achieve these objectives.
 We look forward to your active participation.
 We also ask that you remember to be respectful of others at all times.
 Participatory democracy always demands polite discourse.

-If you are not able to attend our Online Convention this year, no need to worry.
+If you are not able to attend the Convention this year, no need to worry.
 We allow GPO members in attendance to hold up to 9 proxy votes from members in their local electoral district.

 The limit for the total number of proxies from a single electoral district or GPO Constituency Association is 18.